frequency-chain/docs/pages/Tokenomics/TokenomicsOverview.md

 ## Frequency Users and Democratization:

-On the Frequency network, end users do not need to access FRQCY tokens or Capacity to use the network.
+On the Frequency network, End Users do not need to access FRQCY tokens or Capacity to use the network.
 There are a few primary users on the Frequency network broken into the categories below.

 * **Frequency Providers:**